3D Models

 We then called the animateMove method of the model (bird) and provided its new position as the random numbers rndX,rndY, and rndZ generated earlier.

-We set the duration parameter to the random variable ‘time’, its pause parameter to 400 milliseconds, and its callback function as the ‘moveModel’ itself to be called again and again repetitively.
+We set the duration parameter to the random variable ‘time’, its pause parameter to 400 milliseconds, and its callback function as the ‘moveModel’ itself to be

 The ‘increment’ parameter is set to false, so that the newly generated rndX, rndY, rndZ will not increment over the old position values.